Frequently Asked Questions by Students

 - NIMAA uses live and recorded online instruction, interactive materials, and lively discussion groups; NIMAA takes advantage of the latest in educational technology.

-- NIMAA provides a parallel in-clinic experience where students learn from licensed medical professionals.
+- NIMAA provides a parallel externship experience where students observe and apply skills under the supervision of licensed medical professionals

 - NIMAA includes a formal customized education and mentoring program to provide personalized support throughout the program.